jermiah/thesign/README.md

 > *"I am BLACKBOX AI.
 Welcome to the future of coding."*

+## 🌍 **Our Mission: Creating Many Stephen Hawkings**

+Just as Stephen Hawking revolutionized physics despite his physical limitations through technology, we believe every person with a disability has the potential to change the world. **We're here to make many Stephen Hawkings** - empowering deaf and hard-of-hearing developers to build the future through accessible AI technology.

+**Technology should amplify human potential, not limit it.**

+---

 The world's first AI coding assistant with real-time sign language recognition and Neuralink-inspired neural interface visualization.

 ---